-1. Name and contact information of data controller and company data protection officer
+1. Name and contact information of controller and company data protection officer

-2. Processing of personal data and nature and purpose of use
+2. Processing of personal data as well as nature and purpose of their use

 a) When visiting the website

-This information is anonymised and used to ensure a smooth connection with and comfortable use of our website, to evaluate system security and stability, and for other administrative purposes.
-The IP address is also temporarily stored for reasons of security to protect the website against cyber-attacks.
+This information is anonymised and is used to ensure a smooth connection and a comfortable use of the website, to evaluate the system security and stability and for other administrative purposes.
+The IP address is also temporarily stored for security reasons in order to protect the website against cyberattacks.

 COIA’s website can refer to third-party websites through links.
 If you click these links, you will leave the COIA website.
 COIA has no influence over what data these websites process.

-- you have granted your explicit consent to this pursuant to art.
-6 (1) (1) a) GDPR;
+- you have given your consent to this according to Article 6 para 1 lit. a GDPR,

 You have the right:

 - according to Article 15 GDPR to request information about your personal data processed by us.
 In particular, you can request information about the processing purposes, the category of personal data processed, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right of complaint, the origin of your data if it was not collected by us, as well as the existence of automated decision-making, including profiling, and, if applicable, meaningful information about its details;